volt-software/Ichor/README.md

 # License

-Cppelix is licensed under the MIT license.
+Ichor is licensed under the MIT license.